About us

 Who are the people behind the Basel Institute?

 The Basel Institute was founded in 2003 by Prof. Mark Pieth, Emeritus Professor at the University of Basel and a prominent international anti-corruption expert.
-Gretta Fenner has led the Institute's development from 2005–2008 and from 2011 to the present, together with her management team.
+Gretta Fenner led the Institute's development from 2005–2008 and from 2011 to her sudden passing in April 2024, together with her management team.
 Peter Maurer succeeded Mark Pieth as President of the Board in 2022.

 Most of our colleagues are practitioners with many years of experience working in anti-corruption prevention or law enforcement as part of governments, in companies and in field research organisations.